Chris Kapenga: State Senate

 After longtime U.S. representative Jim Sensenbrenner announced his retirement in 2019, Kapenga entertained the possibility that he would run to succeed him representing Wisconsin's 5th congressional district.
 He ultimately chose not to run.

 Like most Republican state legislators in Wisconsin, Kapenga has consistently opposed Democratic proposals to accept federal funds to expand Medicaid to cover more uninsured Wisconsinites.

 In October 2020, during the COVID-19 pandemic in Wisconsin, Kapenga claimed, contrary to public health experts, that face masks were not effective in halting the spread of the coronavirus.
 Kapenga also said that he did not trust data showing a dire strain on Wisconsin hospital capacity.
 Kapenga also opposed a statewide order issued by Governor Tony Evers requiring the wearing of face coverings in indoor public places, calling the order "illegal."

 After the November 2020 general election, Kapenga was elected by the Senate Republican caucus to be president of the Senate for the 2021-2022 legislative term.
 Days later, Kapenga spoke at a rally supporting defeated presidential candidate Donald Trump, who at that time was still contesting the results of the 2020 presidential election in Wisconsin.
 At the event, former Milwaukee County sheriff David Clarke called for the Proud Boys—a violent right-wing extremist group—to establish a chapter in Wisconsin.
 The rally ultimately descended into violence when the host venue, Serb Hall, attempted to shut down the event due to non-compliance with COVID-19 public health rules.
 Serb Hall's manager, Nicholas Alioto, was pushed to the ground and kicked by rally attendees after making the announcement.
 One person was arrested and Serb Hall was fined $1500.

-Trump, who was defeated in the 2020 election by Joe Biden, continued his efforts to overturn the results of the election into January of 2021.
+Trump, who was defeated in the 2020 election by Joe Biden, continued his efforts to overturn the results of the election into January 2021.
 Following the Trump-inspired attack on the United States Capitol on January 6, 2021, Kapenga voted with other state Senate Republicans to block a resolution which would have affirmed Biden's victory and condemned the attack on the Capitol.

-In 2025, Kapenga voted against the 2025-2027 state budget, which had been crafted on a bipartisan basis by governor Evers, and state legislative leaders of both parties.
+In 2025, Kapenga voted against the 2025-2027 state budget, which had been crafted on a bipartisan basis by Governor Evers, and state legislative leaders of both parties.

+While running for re-election in 2026, Kapenga announced that he will run in the special election for county executive of Waukesha County, Wisconsin, in December 2026, and will resign his seat in the Senate if elected as county executive.